One South at The Plaza: History

-In December 2017 Consolidated Claims Group relocated its headquarters from South Park to the building, occupying 21,000 sqft of space.
-The move will allow the company to continue to grow its headcount.
+Another major tenant was announced December 2017, Consolidated Claims Group relocated its headquarters from South Park to the building, occupying 21,000 sqft of space.
+The move allowed the company to continue to grow its headcount.
 At the time of the move CCG had 60 employees.

-In March 2019 Cousin's Properties Inc. became the building's new owner with their purchase of TIER REIT.
+The building was purchased by Cousin's Properties Inc. March 2019, which resulted from their purchase of TIER REIT.
 The purchase provided Cousin's with 21,000,000 sqft of property across many Sunbelt cities including Charlotte.
-In Charlotte Cousin's has become an important landlord through numerous acquisitions.
+Cousin's had become an important landlord in Charlotte through numerous acquisitions.

-In January 2021 the building was renamed One South at The Plaza after Bank of America exit at the end of 2020.
+After the exit of Bank of America as a tenant in 2020, in January 2021 the building was renamed One South at The Plaza.
 Their departure left 350,000 sqft.
-The space available is across floors 3 to 19.
-Cousin's, the building's owner, with the new name announcement also announced that the building will be ongoing a $10 million renovation.
-This will include corridor updates, elevator lobby renovations, changing the building signage, and updating the floors Bank of America occupied.
+The space available was across floors 3 to 19.
+Cousin's, the building's owner, with the new name announcement also announced that the building would be ongoing a $10 million renovation.
+This will included corridor updates, elevator lobby renovations, changing the building signage, and updating the floors Bank of America occupied.

 In July 2021 Cousins Properties sold the building to Tourmaline Capital Partners and Monarch Alternative Capital for $271.5 million.
 When the sale was final the tower was 58% leased.